SciML/QuasiMonteCarlo.jl/README.md

 `pad` is generally chosen as $\gtrsim \log_b(n)$.
 The implemented `ScramblingMethods` are
   - `DigitalShift`
-  - `MatousekScramble` a.k.a Linear Matrix Scramble.
+  - `MatousekScramble` a.k.a.
+Linear Matrix Scramble.
-  - `OwenScramble` a.k.a Nested Uniform Scramble is the most understood theoretically but is more costly to operate.
+  - `OwenScramble` a.k.a.
+Nested Uniform Scramble is the most understood theoretically, but is more costly to operate.
 - `Shift(rng)` a.k.a.
 Cranley Patterson Rotation.

 For numerous independent randomization, use `generate_design_matrices(n, d, ::DeterministicSamplingAlgorithm), ::RandomizationMethod, num_mats)` where `num_mats` is the number of independent `X` generated.